huggingface/blog/fine-tune-xlsr-wav2vec2.md

 `"yargı sistemi hâlâ sağlıksız"` to `"yargı sistemi hala sağlıksız"`.

 Let\'s write another short mapping function to further simplify the text labels.
-Remember - the simler the text labels, the easier it is for the model to learn to predict those labels.
+Remember, the simpler the text labels, the easier it is for the model to learn to predict those labels.

 ```python